thorrak/fermentrack/docs/source/getting started/install.rst

 Although Fermentrack may be installed, without Nginx being configured, the app will not be accessible via a web browser.

 The default-fermentrack configuration file can be found at: `fermentrack-tools/nginx-configs/default-fermentrack <https://raw.githubusercontent.com/thorrak/fermentrack-tools/master/nginx-configs/default-fermentrack) as an example>`__.
 You will need to find and replace all instances of "brewpiuser" with "fermentrack".

-.. todo:: Rewrite this section
+.. todo:: Rewrite the Setting Up Nginx section

 ::